harness/developer-hub/docs/chaos-engineering/get-started/tutorials/first-chaos-engineering.md

 ### Step 4: Create a demo application and observability infrastructure

 Once you are all ready to target our Kubernetes resources, you can execute the simplest fault, [**Pod Delete**](/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-delete.md).
-Pod delete chaos fault deletes the pods of a deployment, statefulset, daemonset, etc, to validate the resiliency of a microservice application.
+Pod delete chaos fault deletes the pods of a deployment, StatefulSet, DaemonSet, etc, to validate the resiliency of a microservice application.

 9. You can use your own application as a target, however, in this tutorial, use the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) microservices demo application as the target.